New York University Abu Dhabi

 Each of the three campus plazas is anchored by a complex academic building.
 On the Main Street and Central Plaza, the 47,500-square-meter (511,290-square-foot) Campus Center combines the gym and the library, elements that are traditionally separated, as well as a variety of other student facilities, including the Wellness Center, multi-faith hall, dining venues, student clubs, classrooms, and offices.
 This concentration of activities establishes it as a busy hub of student life.

-On the West Plaza, advanced scientific research is housed in Experimental Research Building laboratories that adapt to changing research needs.
+On the West Plaza, advanced scientific research is housed in the Experimental Research Building laboratories that adapt to changing research needs.
 On the East Plaza, the Arts Center–which houses a 700-seat theater, 150-seat black-box theater, recital halls, screening rooms, and arts education spaces–is located across from the campus’s public Conference Center and serves as a lively interface between the University’s faculty, students, and the city.